Resources

 Disaggregation

-DDC breaks up the traditional monolithic chassis into separate building blocks.
-First, it disaggregates the hardware and software components that carry out the main functions of traditional and monolithic networking hardware.
-Disaggregation enables service providers to manage the hardware and software independently, and thereby mix and match hardware components and software from multiple vendors to increase cost savings.
-In addition, the disaggregated approach enables service providers to enhance resilience by supporting component upgrades or replacements without impacting the entire network.
+DDC breaks up the traditional monolithic chassis into separate hardware (HW) and software (SW) building blocks, while carrying out the main functions of traditional monolithic networking hardware.
+Disaggregation enables service providers to manage hardware and software independently, and thereby mix and match HW and SW from multiple vendors to increase cost savings.
+In addition, the disaggregated approach enables SPs to enhance resilience by supporting component upgrades or replacements without impacting the entire network.

 Unified System Design